LaSalle Street: North of the river

 Moving north from the Loop, the street crosses the Chicago River using the La Salle Street Bridge.
 In the Near North Side, 300 North LaSalle is located on the north banks of the Chicago River, one block east of the Merchandise Mart.
+The street passes mostly commercial buildings, as well as, the Annunciation Greek Orthodox Cathedral.

+The street becomes a tree-lined divided boulevard north of Chicago Avenue, the streetscape also becomes more residential.
 On the corner at Chicago Avenue, LaSalle is adjacent to the entrance of Moody Bible Institute.
 The street ends 10-blocks north, in Lincoln Park, just past its intersection with North Avenue, where Moody Church stands on the east side of LaSalle.
 North of the river until the terminus at DuSable Lake Shore Drive, City of Chicago signage refers to LaSalle Street as “LaSalle Drive.”